 Virtual trials are otherwise called Siteless trials done partly or on the whole virtually.
+The mobile device or wearable sensors such as a phone, watch, or even glasses can be used to collect the medical data in the clinical research study.
 Patients are treated via Telemedicine and Medical devices.
-Healthcare providers can evaluate, diagnose and treat through, Telemedicine in turn leading to faster treatment and better retention.
-Studies show 80% of trials fail to meet targets in enrolling and retaining patients indicating the importance of Virtual clinical trials.
+Healthcare providers can evaluate, diagnose and treat through Telemedicine in turn leading to faster treatment and better retention.
+Studies show 80% of traditional trials fail to meet targets in enrolling and retaining patients due to constant delays in patient travelling to the site, higher processing timelines indicating the importance of Virtual clinical trials.
 Medical devices such as wearables or medical kits are given with instructions for the patient to follow.
 Devices also give alerts to adhere to medical prescriptions.

 How is it done

-Patient recruitment is done online they are screened with online questionaries and enrolled for the study.
-They provide Informed consent through the web and are then monitored through devices or nurses and HCP’s visit them in case of emergencies.
+Patient recruitment is done online and the interested volunteers are screened with online questionaries for a particular study.
+They provide Informed consent through the web and are then monitored through devices or nurses visit them in case of any emergencies.

-In the case of virtual trials, the study personnel can visit the patient at the convenience of the subjects home.
-The mobile device or wearable sensors such as a phone, watch, or even glasses can be used as the link to the clinical research study.
-The general and adverse events can be reported remotely in a real-time basis.
+In the case of virtual trials, the study personnel can visit the patient at a convenient time.
+The general and adverse events can be reported remotely on a real-time basis.

 Benefits of Virtual trials

-- Reduces patient drop out rate and increases engagement as the patients can participate in the study at the comfort of the home premises.
-Studies from Tufts center of study 2015 indicate 49% of participants drop out before completion.
+- According to the Tufts center of study 2015, 49% of participants drop out before completion in traditional clinical trials.
+The virtual trial approach reduces patient drop out rate and increases engagement as the patients can participate in the study at the comfort of the home premises.

 - Patients living in far geographic areas and with disabilities to travel to the site can access virtual trials.